 See our fact sheet Benefits Appeals to DHS for more information.
-For help, call your legal aid office.
+For help, call your legal aid office at 1-(877) 696-6529.

 Fact Sheets are legal information NOT legal advice.
 See a lawyer for advice.

 Don't use this fact sheet if it is more than 1 year old.
 Ask us for updates, a fact sheet list, or alternate formats.